samuelgfeller/slim-example-project/README.md

 <details>
   <summary><h2>Installation guide</h2></summary>

-In order to install and run this project, you need to have PHP, Composer, and a MariaDB or MySQL server installed and running on your machine.
+In order to install and run this project, you need to have PHP 8, Composer, and a MariaDB or MySQL server installed and running on your machine.

 ### 1. Create project